ishanbrar/PGA/README.md

 ---

-**The DFW Panjabi Golf Club** - Where tradition meets excellence on the green.
+**The DFW Punjabi Golf Club** - Where tradition meets excellence on the green.